 We went back the next morning and asked about the prior evening’s event.
 An employee finally confessed that they over sold the event, selling 800 tickets, and that people had to arrive 3 hours early to get a parking spot at the start of the event.
 Everyone else had to wait for those people to leave in order to park and attend the event.
 The emergency truck was there as a precaution only, since it would take responders a long time if there was an actual emergency.
 The event was poorly organized and there were no plans for additional parking for a special event, nor transportation for the hundreds of people that purchased tickets.

-More of what you need to know (to avoid a DISASTER):
+More of what you need to know (before visiting Arecibo Observatory):

 - The roads to reach the Observatory are treacherous, winding up and down the mountainside, often barely wide enough for 2 cars (head on collisions are the biggest fear on these tiny roads).
 There are no street lights and it is extremely dangerous to drive at night or in a storm.